Sujal-Git/ApiFlux/README.md

-# SmartFetch 🚀
+# ApiFlux 🚀
-**SmartFetch** is a powerful and lightweight JavaScript library for making API requests with ease.
+**ApiFlux** is a powerful and lightweight JavaScript library for making API requests with ease.
 It provides built-in error handling, retry logic, and support for query parameters, making HTTP requests simpler and more reliable.

 ---